learn-co-curriculum/dsc-standard-normal-distribution-lab/README.md

 ```

-**6. Convert each tree’s yield is converted to a Z-score so that “new” derived variable is “Z-score for weight”.
+##  Convert each tree’s yield to a z-score so the new variable is the “z-score for weight”

 The units are still the apple trees.
-For the data set of all Z-scores:**
+For the data set of all z-scores:

 * What is the shape?
 * The mean?
 * The standard deviation?